WBBSE Chapter 3 Determination Of Location Of A Place Of The Earth’s Surface Long Answer Questions

 A Sextant is an instrument used to determine the angle between a celestial object and the horizon (this angle is also known as the object’s altitude).
 The instrument has an in-built telescope and helps in determining the latitude of a place.

-The latitudes can be delineated into two types on the basis of which hemisphere it is located in.
+The latitudes can be delineated into two types based on which hemisphere it is located in.
 They are-

 Northern latitudes: Latitudes located to the north of the Equator are known as northern latitudes.
 So, all the latitudes from 1° to 90° in the northern hemisphere will be marked as northern latitudes.
 These are denoted by the letter ‘N’.